Skip to main content

 Eligibility

-• Have a minimum GPA of 2.7 upon first quarter of participation in FMP (fall or winter)
+• Have a minimum GPA of 2.7 at the beginning of the program (Winter Quarter).

 • Be registered as a UC San Diego student while participating in FMP